PAntoine/indigobuggie/ReadMe.md

 ## TODO ##

     1. No error messages are being reported.
         Serious oversight, need to be fixed.
     2. No logging is being kept.
         Even though the user won't see this it is worth putting in place and will make the rest of this eaiser.
     3. Fix the BUGS!!!
     4. Other SCM support (perforce next).
     5. Real code review support (Swarm and Gerrit).
     6. Allow conversion from the one true time to local times.
     7. Developer documentation.
 How to write a new feature or an extension for one.
 I.e. code review or SCM.
     8. Some bug fixing!!!
     9. Notifications (for timers, code reviews, etc...)
     10. Multi-tab does not work.
 Probably due to cls/global variables causing problems.
         Also searching for windows/buffers are not limited correctly to the tab.
     11. Project feature needs to be completed and the project loading.
     12. Some of the features are not correctly handling cross machine user files but this will be fixed later.
 Get the basic functions working first.

 ## Changes ##

-	Requires beorn_lib 1.0.3
+    Requires beorn_lib 1.0.4

-	-	Bug: Fix the SCM lookup for the items.
-	-	Bug: Item should lookup the SCM in it's own tree.
+    - Bug:         Tidy up some other issues.
-	-	Bug: Handle SCM sub-repos correctly.
+    - Bug:         CWD not always set as SCM if it is.
+    - Enhancement: Allow for history item to be open a file item.
+    - Enhancement: Add function search for SCM by path.
+    - Enhancement: Remove some incorrect code.

 ## Licence and Copyright ##
                     Copyright (c) 2019 Peter Antoine